auth0/auth0-deploy-cli/docs/using-as-node-module.md

 #### `format`

 Options: `yaml` or `directory`.
 Determines the file format of the exported resource configuration files.
-See: [Available Resource Config Formats](available-resource-config-formats).
+See: [Available Resource Configuration Formats](available-resource-config-formats).

 #### `output_folder`